eduardhogea/eduardhogea.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Hello there"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# Hello there

-Hi and welcome to my portfolio website!
+Welcome to my portfolio website!
 I am **Eduard Hogea**, a dedicated AI Software Developer with a passion for **Big Data**, **Artificial Intelligence**, and **Machine Learning**.
 This website serves as an easier way for me to showcase my professional journey, skills, accomplishments, and projects.

 ## About Me